-State / Link to Statute Information Covered / Important Definitions Covered Entities1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Wisconsin Click here to review text of statute.
-Information covered: Personal information of Wisconsin residents.
+State / Link to Statute Information Covered / Important Definitions Covered Entities / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Click here to review text of statute.
+Return to Index of States Information covered: Personal information of Wisconsin residents.
 Definition includes (i) an individual's DNA data, and (ii) unique biometric data, including fingerprint, voice print, retina or iris image, or any other unique physical representation.
-Subject to statute: An entity whose principal place of business is located inside Wisconsin, or an entity located outside Wisconsin that maintains or licenses personal information in Wisconsin.
+Subject to statute: An entity whose principal place of business is located inside Wisconsin,, or an entity located outside Wisconsin that maintains or licenses personal information in Wisconsin.
 Includes entities that maintain a depository account for a resident or lends money to a resident.
 Third party recipients: Any entity (other than individuals) that store personal information pertaining to Wisconsin residents that it does not own or license must notify the owner or licensor of the security breach as soon as practicable following discovery of the breach (unless a contractual agreement states otherwise).
-Notice to victims of a security breach within a reasonable time not to exceed forty-five (45) days after discovery of the security breach, unless a law enforcement agency determines that notice will impede a criminal or civil investigation or jeopardize homeland security (in which case notification is delayed until authorized by law enforcement).
-Notice may be provided by mail or by a method the entity has previously employed to communicate with the affected persons.
-Upon written request from an affected person, the covered entity must identify the personal information that was acquired.
-Substitute notice is available by means described in statute if a covered entity cannot with reasonable diligence determine the mailing address of the subject of the personal information compromised.
-Notice not required if the security breach does not create a material risk of identity theft or fraud to the affected persons.
+Notice to victims of a security breach within a reasonable time not to exceed forty-five (45) days after discovery of the security breach, unless a law enforcement agency determines that notice will impede a criminal or civil investigation or jeopardize homeland security (in which case notification is delayed until authorized by law enforcement). • Notice may be provided by mail or by a method the entity has previously employed to communicate with the affected persons.
+Upon written request from an affected person, the covered entity must identify the personal information that was acquired. • Substitute notice is available by means described in statute if a covered entity cannot with reasonable diligence determine the mailing address of the subject of the personal information compromised. • Notice not required if the security breach does not create a material risk of identity theft or fraud to the affected persons.
+Other obligations: Any covered entity that must notify more than 1,000 persons at one time of a security breach is also required to notify without unreasonable delay consumer reporting agencies.
 Encryption Safe Harbor: Statute not applicable if the personal data that was lost, stolen or accessed by an unauthorized individual is encrypted, redacted or otherwise altered in a manner that renders it unreadable.
 Other exemptions: Exemption for good faith acquisition of personal information by an employee or agent of a covered entity if it is used solely for a lawful purpose.
 Financial institutions regulated by certain federal laws described in the statute are exempt.
 Entities covered by HIPAA are exempt.
 A determination of no likelihood of harm: Does not require notification to Attorney General.
 Private Cause of Action: No.